thandofuneka/thandofuneka/README.md

 - 👋 Hi, I’m @thandofuneka
 - 👀 I’m interested in Science Fiction books, series and movies
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning JavaScript, trying to improve my overall skills and preparing for my AWS Cloud Computing exam
 - 💞️ I’m looking to collaborate on projects that use HTML, CSS and JavaScript
 - 📫 How to reach me email me (thandofuneka1@gmail.com)
 - 😄 Pronouns: she/her